-The study area for air quality and climate is the entirety of Thurston County, including within incorporated cities.
-Although the alternatives concern activities that would take place only on lands where the County has jurisdiction, activities on those lands generate emissions that affect air quality and greenhouse gas emissions countywide.
+The study area for air quality and climate is all of Thurston County (including areas within incorporated cities), along with adjoining areas in neighboring counties, including state, federal, and Tribal lands.
+Broader-scale impacts on air quality and climate were not identified.
+Although the alternatives concern activities that would take place only on lands where the County has jurisdiction, activities on those lands generate emissions that affect air quality and greenhouse gas emissions over a larger area.
 Under all alternatives, activities that may impact air quality and climate change include short-term construction and long-term changes to commercial, industrial, and residential development and vehicular traffic.
 The extent and duration of these activities are described in Section 3.2.2, Environmental Consequences.